Have you considered a cherished gift for your inner child?

 Do you remember the time when you were allowed to play for hours in your bedroom without having to worry about work, life, love, or money?
 Do you remember those carefree days when life is all about merriment, and not the unending struggles to survive in society or make ends meet?

-In other words, any inner child, regardless of gender or location, is approximately 12 years old.
+In other words, any such child, regardless of gender or location, is approximately 12 years old.
 With that said, have you planned a gift this Christmas for that forgotten kid in you?
 One that can tap into your childhood hobbies and passions, and confer true joy?

 What Kind of Gift Would Delight Your Inner Child?